-The CCAA is Canada's most prevalent restructuring tool for mid-sized and large companies in financial difficulty.
+While out-of-court restructurings are available, the CCAA is Canada's most prevalent restructuring tool for mid-sized and large companies in financial difficulty.
 The CCAA is skeletal in nature and provides courts with a general power to adapt procedures and relief appropriate to unique circumstances, thus making the CCAA popular for complex restructurings.
-The BIA's proposal regime is a more rulesbased restructuring framework that offers a more expedient and often less costly means of restructuring.
+The BIA's proposal regime is a more rules-based restructuring framework that offers a more expedient and often less costly means of restructuring.
 As described above, the CBCA plan of arrangement provisions allow for "balance sheet" restructurings.
+The CCAA and the BIA's proposal provisions can facilitate a restructuring of the debtor company through a plan of arrangement or a proposal, respectively, or a sale of the company's assets.